 2. Are there any Chinese baby names that mean “happy”?

 Several Chinese-origin names mean happy.
 Some examples of the same include Le, Xingfu, and Huan.

 3. Are there any Irish baby names that mean “happy”?

 Gale, Aine, and Aoibhinn are a few examples of Irish names that mean happy or happiness.

-A baby brings immeasurable happiness to parents.
-You may wish to make the blessed moment more special by choosing a baby name meaning happy and joy.
+A baby brings euphoric happiness to parents.
+You may be thrilled to make the blessed moment more special by choosing a baby name meaning happy and joy.
 For your baby girl, you could consider Aine and Caia, which are the names of goddesses and also mean success and rejoice.
 You may consider Alan, Felix, Maddox, or Ullas for boys and Delilah, Duscha, Hani, Keiko, or Luana for girls.
 These names are synonymous with joy and happiness in different languages worldwide.
 People carry their names their entire life, so choose meaningful ones.
 Use our comprehensive list to choose the one that would fit your baby the best.

 Infographic: Names That Mean Happy And Joy For Girls And Boys

 The arrival of a newborn in the family brings laughter, joy, and happiness.
 So it could be a good idea to give your child a name that means “joy” and “happiness.”
 Take a look at the infographic below for such names taken from different origins that will fit your description.